academMisfit/-training-proj/README.md

 #training-git project
 This project is for studying purposes only.
-Made to practise php loging system.
+Made to practise php login system.

 year 2020